japila-books/apache-spark-internals/docs/storage/BlockTransferService.md

 hostName: String
 ----

-Used when BlockManager is requested to xref:storage:BlockManager.adoc#initialize[initialize]
+Used when BlockManager is requested to storage:BlockManager.md#initialize[initialize]

 === [[init]] init